Relintai/pandemonium_engine_docs/03_usage/17_performance/threads/01_using_multiple_threads.md

 Pandemonium supports threads and provides many handy functions to use them.

-Note:
- If using other languages (C#, C++), it may be easier to use the
-          threading classes they support.
+Note: If using other languages (C#, C++), it may be easier to use the threading classes they support.

-Warning:

-    Before using a built-in class in a thread, read `doc_thread_safe_apis` first to check whether it can be safely used in a thread.

 ## Creating a Thread

 Creating a thread is very simple, just use the following code:

-gdscript GDScript

 ```
 var thread